 Positive effects of the euro currency in Spain

 There are many positive aspects to the euro.
 It’s easier for travelers coming from the European Union because there’s no need to exchange money.
 Next to this, the euro has a more stable value than the peseta.
 The euro is also used in other countries, so Spanish businesses can easily export their products abroad.

 Negative effects of the euro currency in Spain

 Although there are many positive aspects to the euro, there are also negative ones.
-The biggest gripe Spanish people have about the euro is that prices have risen in most stores since 2002 when it became official currency.
-Gasoline, clothing, hotels, and even public transportation costs have all gone.
+The biggest gripe Spanish people have about the euro is that prices have risen in most stores since 2002 when it became the official currency.
+Gasoline, clothing, hotels, and even public transportation costs are some of the most common examples.